Skip to main content

 About Me

 Oddly, I received my undergraduate degree in electrical engineering.
 I worked for the Department of Defense for 8 years before I decided to go back to school to study communication.
-The main reason I wanted to study communication is that I appreciate little else in life than the art of conversation.
-As a student and professor of communication, I have sought to learn as much as I can about that art – its brush strokes, its color, and its shape.
+I wanted to study communication because I had come to admire and value conversation as an art form.
+As a student and professor of communication, I have sought to learn as much as I can about that art – color, composition, and shape.
 Communication to me is the study of language use in social interaction, and find myself exploring that from all angles of my life – in my teaching, my research, and my relationships.

-I have learned to understand football (and love Auburn football) since I first arrived here in 2004, but while everyone is tailgating, I am on the golf course.
-I’ve recently taken up tennis and thoroughly enjoy it.
-I like to hike in the woods and mountains, and on walks I enjoy listening to audiobooks – mostly fantasy and anything with magic and wizardry.
-I am a tutor for the Lee County Literacy Coalition and especially enjoy tutoring in math.
+I have learned to understand and enjoy Auburn football since I first arrived here in 2004, but while everyone is tailgating, I prefer being on the golf course.
+I have recently taken up tennis and pickleball, thoroughly enjoying both.
+I love to walk for exercise and I enjoy hiking in the the woods and mountains.
+On walks I enjoy listening to audiobooks – a lot of fantasy and science fiction, but not exclusively.
+I sometimes tutor for the Lee County Literacy Coalition, where I especially enjoy tutoring in math.

 Research Interests